msjimc/AgileStructure/guide/duplication.md

 Figure 13

-To view the secondary alignments in the upper panel, select a region on chromosome 12 from the dropdown list in the lower panel.
-Adjust the display limits to match the upper panel, then choose the reads that span the breakpoints (Figure 14).
+To view the secondary alignments in the upper panel, select a region on chromosome 12 from the dropdown list in the lower panel and press the Copy region button to show the same region in the upper and lower panels and then choose the reads that span the breakpoints (Figure 14).

 ![Figure 14](images/examples/figure4dup2.jpg)